Librarika/manual/docs/cataloging.md

 ## Media

 You can access all your catalog items along with thier associated copies information from the `Dashboard -> Catalogs -> Catalog Items` section.
-Clicking on the `View` link next to a Catalog Item will display the item detail containing all the copies and options to edit / modify those information.
+Clicking on the `View` link next to a Catalog Item will display the item detail containing all the copies.
+You can edit / modify / delete those information for this same detail page.

 ### Smart Add